Blog Trends in STEM

 5 Leadership Tips Inspired by Hall of Famers

 Strong leadership skills are vital in everything from group projects at school to being on a sports team and even inventing the next big thing that will change the world!
-For students in grades 7-9, the Leaders-In-Training (LIT) program from the National Inventors Hall of Fame® offers the perfect opportunity to build these skills.
+For students in grades 7-9, the Leaders-In-Training (LIT) program offers the perfect opportunity to build these skills.

+As an LIT, you’ll guide K-6 Camp Invention® campers through high-energy STEM experiences, while encouraging their creativity and reminding them to dream big!
 You also will be introduced to our Hall of Famers – world-changing inventors and impactful leaders.
-These extraordinary role models inspired these tips to keep in mind as you work on your own leadership skills!
+Keep reading to uncover tips inspired by these extraordinary role models as you set off on your own leadership journey!

 1. Stay Curious

-It’s important to maintain your sense of curiosity and creativity as a leader.
-When you lead with curiosity and creativity, you can help empower others to ask questions and think outside the box to achieve collective goals and aspirations.
-As an LIT, you act as a leader when reminding campers to stay curious as they explore the world around them, giving them the opportunity to take healthy risks and lean into their creativity.
+When you lead with curiosity and creativity, you allow others to ask questions and think outside the box in pursuit of collective goals.
+As an LIT, you act as a leader when helping campers feel comfortable being curious as they explore the world around them, giving them the opportunity to take healthy risks and try new things.

 “Curiosity and exploration are the essential starting points of innovation.
 Without those two, nothing really begins.
 So, we have to cultivate that in ourselves, and in young children, because that’s where it starts.” – Hall of Famer Sumita Mitra, inventor of nanocomposite dental materials